District Report Card

-The ACT standardized test results from the Tennessee Department of Education (TDOE) are based on the highest composite score for each student earning a regular diploma.
-The WCS Class of 2019 posted an ACT composite of 25.3.
-The state average is a composite of 20.0.
+The ACT standardized test results from the Tennessee Department of Education (TDOE) are based on the highest composite score for each student earning a regular or alternate academic diploma.
+The WCS Class of 2022 posted an ACT composite of 24.7.
+The state average composite was 19.1.

-Fifty-three percent of the WCS Class of 2019 scored at or above all four college readiness benchmarks set by the ACT.
-By comparison, 20 percent of students in Tennessee achieved that feat.
+Forty-nine percent of the WCS Class of 2022 scored at or above all four college readiness benchmarks set by the ACT.

 Tennessee’s accountability system is based on parameters from the federal Every Student Succeeds Act (ESSA).
-The new system measures districts and schools against multiple indicators: achievement, growth, chronic absenteeism, English learner performance, graduation rates, and ready graduates.
-WCS was designated an Exemplary District and 28 schools were designated Reward Schools for 2019.
+The system measures districts and schools against multiple indicators: achievement, growth, chronic absenteeism, English learner performance, graduation rates, and ready graduates.
+WCS was designated an Exemplary District and 29 schools were designated Reward Schools for 2022.